rust-lang/book/second-edition/src/ch12-06-writing-to-stderr-instead-of-stdout.md

 Yup, there's our error message, which means it's being printed to standard out.
 This isn't what's expected from command line programs.
-It's much more useful for error messaages like this to be printed to standard error, and only have data printed to standard out from a successful run end up in the file when we redirect standard out in this way.
+It's much more useful for error messages like this to be printed to standard error, and only have data printed to standard out from a successful run end up in the file when we redirect standard out in this way.
 Let's change how error messages are printed as shown in Listing 12-23.
 Because of the refactoring we did earlier in this